mukhitdinov0107/sarmolessons/README-Firebase-Setup.md

 ## 🎉 **You're Ready!**

-Your ZamonAI app now has a **complete, production-ready Firebase backend**!
+Your SarmoTraining app now has a **complete, production-ready Firebase backend**!

 Run `npm run dev` and start exploring the features:
 - Register a new account